Ozon3Org/Ozon3/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Create a report to help Ozone improve.
+about: 'Create a report to help Ozone3 improve.
 Treat this template more as a guide to filing a good issue, rather than something you have to fill completely every time.'
 title: "[BUG]"
 labels: bug